thi-ng/blog/2016/20160502-hiperf-clojurescript.md

 A live version of the exercise is here:
 [https://demo.thi.ng/ws-ldn-8/gol/](https://demo.thi.ng/ws-ldn-8/gol/) (Please be
-aware that the UI for the “naive” mode and largest grid size will completely freeze for ~10 seconds)
+aware that the UI for the "naive" mode and largest grid size will completely freeze for ~10 seconds)

 Some of the other things we talked about: